Constellation Selection and Power Control for OFDM-based ISAC: From Theory to Prototype: Conclusion and Future Work

 This paper developed a standards-compatible, OFDM-based ISAC framework that makes the sensing-communication tradeoff explicit through constellation combination and power shaping.
 Treating payload symbols as a random process, we established moment-driven sensing laws: MF sidelobes are governed by the per-subcarrier fourth moment, while RF noise amplification is governed by the inverse second moment.
 The analysis extends to multi-symbol coherent integration, predicts the expected processing gain, and enables super-resolution delay estimation.
-Guided by these laws, we proposed a low-complexity co-design that retains a finite, off-the-shelf constellation set and optimally shapes power subject to rate and BER constraints.
+Guided by these laws, we proposed a low-complexity co-design that retains a finite, off-the-shelf constellation set and shapes power subject to rate and BER constraints.
 We proved structural optimality in flat fading channels, any Pareto point activates at most three constellations, and provided convex-equivalent formulations with an exact MISOCP benchmark.
 For frequency-selective channels, a bilevel algorithm with closed-form inner updates preserves binary constellation decisions and attains near-optimal performance at a fraction of the cost.
 Extensive simulations and experiments corroborate the analysis: Mixed-constellation frames demodulate reliably with appropriate subcarrier power control; increasing the constant-envelope share suppresses sidelobes; and performance crosses over from MF at low SNR to RF at high SNR.
-These results show that constellation-aware power shaping is a practical, standards-compliant lever for ISAC.
+These results show that constellation-aware power shaping is a practical, standards-compliant lever for ISAC. {{Future work will consider jointly optimizing subcarrier activation, constellation selection, and power allocation, so as to characterize the resulting trade-off among sensing performance, communication rate, and subcarrier utilization.}}